jklsnt/taproot3/src/history/history11/KBxResearchProjectPlanningPtTwo.md

 - qoutes from maclen
 - tech as the way to success

 After the initial panic, Sputnik was met with an insurgence of focus on science and technology in American Society.
+The importance placed on science and technology today, especially in education,